-You’ll love this story: Last year, one of our MGI participants, Senior Development Director Cristina Fragale, achieved amazing success with a thank you call.
-Here’s her story:
+You’ll love this story: Last year, one of our MGI participants, Senior Development Director Cristina Fragale, achieved amazing success with a thank-you call.

-Thank you’s and follow-ups are very natural for me, but I learned we could leverage them to make stronger donor relationships.
+Thank yous and follow-ups are very natural for me, but I learned we could leverage them to make much stronger donor relationships.

-I had a cold thank you call with a donor who had been giving $1,000 faithfully, I followed up with her using the cultivation techniques I learned from the course.
+Here’s an example: I had a cold thank you call with a donor who had been giving $1,000 faithfully, and I followed up with her using the cultivation techniques I learned from the course.
 I knew the questions to ask.

-As the donor talked on and on, she told me she really believed in this project, and that she was writing us a check for $100,000!
+As the donor talked on and on, she told me she really believed in this project, and that she wanted to write us a check for $100,000!